 \paragraph{Optical Counterparts} As elusive as the engine and the emission mechanism of FRBs, a number of models have predicted multi-wavelength counterparts \cite{2014ApJ...792L..21Y, 2019ApJ...878...89Y } detectable in future WFST surveys.
-The mechanisms producing FRBs, the curvature radiation or maser, may also produce prompt optical radiation with a milli-second duration similar to those of FRBs.
-During their propagation towards the earth, the FRB photons may be inverse Compton scattered by high energy electrons into optical bands.
-If the electrons are from the magnetosphere of a magnetar, or if the FRB is produced by maser, then the duration of this optical signal is similar to that of FRBs; but if the FRB is surrounded by SNRs filled up with high energy electrons, the optical counterpart may last, instead, thousands of seconds \cite{2019ApJ...878...89Y}.
+Mechanisms producing FRBs, curvature radiation, or maser, may also produce prompt optical radiation with a millisecond duration similar to those of FRBs.
+During their propagation towards the Earth, the FRB photons may be inverse Compton scattered by high-energy electrons into optical bands.
+If the electrons are from the magnetosphere of a magnetar, or if the FRB is produced by maser, then the duration of this optical signal is similar to that of FRBs; but if the FRB is surrounded by SNRs filled with high energy electrons, the optical counterpart may last, instead, thousands of seconds \cite{2019ApJ...878...89Y}.
 Furthermore, when an outflow accompanies the FRB, a phenomenon evidenced by a pair of X-ray counterparts detected in the Galactic FRB 200428 \cite{2021NatAs...5..378L}, the interaction between the outflow and the interstellar medium (ISM) produces optical afterglows.
-Dependent on the energy of FRBs, the timescale of optical afterglows is of the order of an hour \cite{2014ApJ...792L..21Y}.
+Dependent on the energy of the FRBs, the time scale of the optical afterglows is on the order of an hour \cite{2014ApJ...792L..21Y}.